 Running is the ideal exercise if you want a cardio workout.
 But it comes with its small share of issues.
 For example, some people report ankle swelling and knee problems from pounding the pavement too much.
 If you don’t have any joint problems, though, running works well.

 But, if your ankles and knees are an issue, an elliptical workout is good in a punch.
 While it doesn’t have the same impact as an elliptical workout does, the motion of an elliptical works out your arms, giving you an upper body workout that is just enough.
 During the comparison of elliptical vs running, we find that both work differently for different people.

 Benefits for Calorie Burning

 You can burn more calories while running in comparison to the elliptical.
 But there’s only a slight edge.
-Some people burn even more calories on the elliptical with some tweaks and changes if they get their timing right.
+Some people burn even more calories on the elliptical with tweaks and changes if they get their timing right.

 Keep in mind; you control your running path.
 Some paths may be more comfortable than others, thus causing minor calorie burn.
 However, if you propel yourself more while running uphill, that requires more calories and leads to a faster burn.

 An elliptical workout allows you to set your incline and resistance, giving you an approximate amount of calorie burn.
-If you work out on an elliptical machine for 30 minutes with the same speed uphill, that may give you a similar amount of calorie burn as you would from a 30-minute run.
+If you work out on a machine for 30 minutes with the same speed uphill, that may give you a similar amount of calorie burn as you would from a 30-minute run.

 Let’s not forget that how many calories you burn depends on your basic details like age, weight, resting heart rate, running distance, and more.

 So, for example, if you weigh 150 pounds and go for a 3-mile run at 73 beats/20 seconds for your resting heart rate and complete that run in an hour, you burn 338 kcal during that hour.
 Use the exact details to work out on an elliptical machine for 60 minutes; you burn 350 calories in the same time frame.
 When it comes to calories during it’s tough to decide between the elliptical vs running because both offer the same benefits in this category.

 Benefits for Overall Health